 Sidereal FAQs:

-What is astrology?
+What is Astrology?

 Once upon a time, astrology was a distinguished profession.
-The job qualifications were advanced mathematics, observation skills, ability to think carefully, an excellent memory and deductive resoning skills.
+The job qualifications were advanced mathematics, observation skills, ability to think carefully, an excellent memory and deductive reasoning skills.
 No crystal balls to help out.
 That’s right, astrologers are not psychics.
 Astrologers need a day, time and place to have a frame of reference.
 From those reference points, a map is drawn, originally using the constellations as backdrop.
 This map is called a chart and we use find information about a person, people or even a place.

 Tropical vs. Sidereal Astrology